SearchBlox for Opensearch Server

 3. ./hash.sh -p <new_password>

-This command will create passwords for the OpenSearch user.
+Note: This command will generate passwords for the OpenSearch users.

 Username: admin